DP-3T/dp3t-sdk-backend/README.md

 - /v1/gaen/exposed/\<timestamp\>?publishedafter=\<publishedAfter\>: `GET` Returns a list of keys, which were used at `timestamp`.
 Note that `timestamp` needs to be epoch milliseconds.
 Since the behaviour of Android and iOS aren't the same, the optional `publishedAfter` parameter is added.
 If set only keys, which were received *after* `publishAfter` are returned.
 This request returns `ZIP` file containing `export.bin` and `export.sig`, where the keys and the signature are stored, as need by the EN framework.
 The class for signing and serializing is `ProtoSignature`.

 Further endpoints are added to the controller for debugging purposes.
-Those requests can e.g. be blocked by a WAF rule or similiar.
+Those requests can e.g. be blocked by a WAF rule or similar.

 ## JWT Validation
 In order to prevent replay attacks, a JWT is only valid once.
 After one usage the "jit" claim is stored temporarily (longer than the validity).
-The JWTs are validated based on the following criterias:
+The JWTs are validated based on the following criteria:

   - JWT needs an expiresAt claim which is valid
   - The expiresAt claim should not be longer than the set value in the config